MITLibraries/python-lambda-template/README.md

 1. Rename "my_function" to the desired initial function name across the repo.
 (May be helpful to do a project-wide find-and-replace).
 2. Update Python version if needed (note: AWS lambda cannot currently support versions higher than 3.9).
-3. Install all dependencies to create initial Pipfile.lock with current versions.
+3. Install all dependencies with `make install`  to create initial Pipfile.lock with latest dependency versions.
 4. Add initial function description to README and update initial required ENV variable documentation as needed.
 5. Update license if needed (check app-specific dependencies for licensing terms).
 6. Check Github repository settings: